Scaftworth: Geography

 The area is 1 mile south east of Bawtry, 10 miles north east of Worksop, and 33 miles north of Nottingham.

 Within Nottinghamshire, Misson bounds Scaftworth to the north east, Scrooby to the south west, Mattersey to the south, Everton to the east.

 Austerfield and Bawtry, both in the county of South Yorkshire lie to the north and west.

 The A631 Sheffield-Gainsborough-Louth road passes through the parish, with the settlement itself some 200–400 metres away from the road.
 The A631 bypass was built in 1936.

 Predominantly, the parish is a scattering of farms, farmhouses and cottages amongst a wider rural setting.
 The core centre residences are mainly grouped around a village only access road called Village Street to the south of the A631 road.

 The area is very low-lying at nearly sea level, with the exception of the area around Scaftworth Hall at 10 m and Barrow Hills at 40 m.
 Forested areas include Cobblety Row and Ling's Wood to the south of the village, and Barrow Hills to the east.

 The River Idle forms the western and northern boundary of the parish, as well as the county border, and runs alongside the village area.
 Due to the overall low elevation, the area is well known for flooding during periods of high rainfall because of the river's proximity, although this has been alleviated somewhat in recent years with flood prevention schemes in place further along the river, notably the Barrier Bank in the north of the parish, and a Mother Drain running alongside, which allow the low-lying areas to be drained for agriculture.

 Governance and demography

-Although a standalone parish, for 2011 census purposes, Scaftworth's population is reported along with nearby Misson parish, totalling 745 people.
+For 2021 census purposes, Scaftworth's population is reported as totalling 44 people.

 Bassetlaw district council administer the next tier of services, with Nottinghamshire County Council actioning the highest level of local public duties.

 The core of the village has a conservation area designation by the district council which restricts inappropriate development.